WowWeeLabs/MiP-iOS-SDK/README.md

 ![](Images/MiP.png)

-The free MiP iOS SDK lets you control your [WowWee MiP robot](www.meetmip.com) on devices running iOS 8.0 and above and Xcode 6.
-To use this SDK you will also need a physical MiP robot.
+The free MiP iOS SDK lets you control your [WowWee MiP robot](www.meetmip.com) and [WowWee Turbo Dave robot](http://wowwee.com/mip-turbo-dave) on devices running iOS 8.0 and above and Xcode 6.
+To use this SDK you will also need a physical MiP robot or Turbo Dave robot.

 Pre-built official SDKs are also available for [Android](https://github.com/WowWeeLabs/MiP-Android-SDK), [PhoneGap](https://github.com/WowWeeLabs/MiP-PhoneGap-SDK), [Windows](https://github.com/WowWeeLabs/MiP-Windows-SDK.git) and [JavaScript (Node.js)](https://github.com/WowWeeLabs/MiP-Node.js-SDK.git).